-The "Results Summary" section includes the summarized results from all the data sets in the Test file, and notes for the deviations from the test method.
+The "Results Summary" section includes the summarized results from all the data sets in the Test file, and a place for notes about the overall test.

 Click in any data set if any data has been changed in order to calculate and view the current results.